 Regulatory Risk: Government regulation and/or intervention may change the way the Fund is regulated, affect the expenses incurred directly by the Fund, affect the value of its investments, and limit the Fund's ability to achieve its investment objective.
 Government regulation may change frequently and may have significant adverse consequences.
 Moreover, government regulation may have unpredictable and unintended effects.
-In addition to exposing the Fund to potential new costs and expenses, additional regulatory authorities may also regulate changes to the Fund's investment practices.
+In addition to exposing the Fund to potential new costs and expenses, additional regulation or changes to existing regulation may also require changes to the Fund's investment practices.
 Certain regulatory authorities may also prohibit or restrict the ability of the Fund to engage in certain derivative transactions or short-selling of certain securities.
 Although there continues to be uncertainty about the full impact of these and other regulatory changes, the Fund may be subject to a more complex regulatory framework, and incur additional costs to comply with new requirements as well as to monitor for compliance with any new requirements going forward.